paulokopny/renpy_tracery/README.md

 NB!
 In this version use < and > instead of [ and ].
 This change has to be made to be compatible with Renpy formatting language

+# How to use (see game/script.rpy for example)

+1. Copy the renpy_tracery.py file into the game directory of your Renpy project.
+1. Define grammar for your characte(s) in the python block of the .rpy file(s).
+1. Define character(s) using TraceryCharacter class.
+1. Create your game!